rand3289/OutNet/readme.md

 * Design OutNet without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
 * Add the ability to query your server back over the same connection when contacted and send only a "delta" of the information.
 * Reserve age values over 65500  ex: 0xFFFE = "IO error", 0xFFFD = "duplicate signature", 0xFFFC="coming soon", 0xFFFB="broken signature", 0xFFFA="unresponsive", 0xFFF9="wrong protocol", 0xFFF8="untrusted", 0xFFF0="offline", etc...

+### Security against network splits

+* Small world network properties can be used to find relatively small semi-isolated connectivity islands that might be trying to split the network and eliminate them.
+This might require user interaction.
+* OutNet needs to verify HostInfo records received from other OutNet instances by contacting the host in the record.
+An OutNet service raiting should be incremented for each verified record and decremented for each failed verification.
+Records received from OutNet services with negative rating should not be shared with other OutNet services.
+* Age of each record can be taken into account when rating ???
+* Younger records should be validated first if record age is taken into account during rating.
+* New records from highly rated services should be verified first.
+* OutNet services returning HostInfo records without any overlap with existing records should receive negative rating (- # of records???)
+After the verification the raiting will raise above 0.

 ##  Future Base Services